BrianPugh/cyclopts/docs/source/parameters.rst

 Parameters
 ==========

-Typically, Cyclopts gets all the information it needs from object names, type hints, or the function docstring:
+Typically, Cyclopts gets all the information it needs from object names, type hints, and the function docstring:

 .. code-block:: python